 Follow the steps below to install Cisco Jabber Guest on your Apple computer.

 Log into your MyMSK account.
 You can do this by going to my.mskcc.org.

 - If you don’t have a MyMSK account, you can visit my.mskcc.org, call 646-227-2593, or call your doctor’s office for an enrollment ID.
-You can also watch our video How to Enroll in the Patient Portal: MyMSK.
+You can also watch our video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.

 - If your caregiver manages your MyMSK account for you, ask them for your login information or have them help you.

 - On your homepage, click on “All Appointments” (see Figure 1).